Uptime logo

 In a Nutshell

-Brainstorm takes a fascinating look into the teenage brain and explains why adolescents act so hormonally and recklessly.
+Brainstorm takes a look into the teenage brain and explains how adolescents' hormones impact their development and behaviors, and how this can cause them occasionally to act recklessly.

 Favorite Quote